Kotzur/TwitterSentiment/log.md

 ### Problems ###
 - recall and precision have identical strucutres of calculation.
 Not to duplicate code, I call the same function on both but switch the order of arguments to make the ratio work.
 This implementation can be confusing for someone who reads the code and even though I commented it a lot, it's not very intuitive.
 Might've been a better idea to use a boolean indicator / leave the code duplication in.

+## Stage 4: Reimplementation ##
+- Switch to Python.
+I didn't realise we can use script languages for the project so I started it out in Java.
+Because the project is data based, Python is much more suitable especially that it has all necessary packages for NLP I need.
+- Create 3 classifiers: BoW, NB, SVM.
+NB and SVM are from sklearn but BoW was implemented by me.
+- Compare all model accuracies and do permutation tests between them to make sure the comparisons are not between models from the same distribution.
+- The best performing model was the NB.
+- Train the NB on the whole sentiment twitter dataset and pickle the model.

+## Stage 5: Spectrum ##
+- Create a spectrum for tweets inputed from the most negative to the most positive ones.
+This is determined by the probability with which the model classifies the Tweet.
+- Load the model from pickle.

+### Problems ###
+- I didn't want to retrain the model each time I ran the spectrum so I pickled it after one training and I unpickle it each time I wish to use it.
+There is a possibility of creating the spectrum with retrained model.
+- The spectrum created didn't seem that good on some random test I've done.
+Including more information about the tweets such as PoS data, stemming, frequency cut-offs and other NLP sentiment classifcation methods could help with getting better results.
+These downfalls are strongly related with how refined we can make the model.

 ## Meeting notes ##
 ### First meeting: ###